-German Sayings + Expressions 22: Heat, Heat, Heat Posted by Sten on Jul 4, 2019 in Current Events, Holidays, Language, vocabulary
+German Sayings + Expressions 22: Heat, Heat, Heat Posted by Sten on Jul 4, 2019 in Holidays, Language

 These past few weeks and the upcoming ones have been showing tropische Temperaturen (tropical temperatures) in Germany, with up to 40°C (104°F).
 Not only time to look for some Sonnencreme (sunscreen) and some Schatten (shade), but also a Sprichwort (saying) and an Ausdruck (expression) that go along with it!
 As always, let’s start with the Sprichwort.